 Physiotherapist degrees are available from two universities.

-- Bachelor of Health Science majoring in physiotherapy (BHSc) from Auckland University of Technology
+- Bachelor of Health Science (Physiotherapy) from Auckland University of Technology (AUT)

-- Bachelor of Physiotherapy (BPhty) from the University of Otago.
+- Bachelor of Physiotherapy from University of Otago.

-Both courses take four years and consist of a first year studying common health science and three years' studying physiotherapy.
-Course places are limited and admission is largely based on academic achievement.
+Both courses take four years and consist of a first year studying common health science and three years studying physiotherapy.

-- Auckland University of Technology website - more about the Bachelor of Health Science (Physiotherapy)
+- Auckland University of Technology website - information about the Bachelor of Health Science (Physiotherapy)

-- University of Otago website - school of physiotherapy information
+- University of Otago website - information about the Bachelor of Physiotherapy

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.